dpc-sdp/ripple/packages/ripple-nuxt-tide/README.md

 ## Usage

-This module is designed for using out of box, so
+This module is designed for using out of box, so you should able to running the site without extra work.
+But you are able to extend the module for customization requirement.

+### Examples

+We have code examples for how to customize your Ripple project.
+We strongly recommend developers have a look at https://github.com/dpc-sdp/ripple/tree/develop/examples/basic-example first.

-### Basic
+### Tide Configs

-You will need below config file in your Nuxt root to make @dpc-sdp/ripple-nuxt-tide work at this stage.

-- tide.config.js
-- tide.mapping-filters.js
-- tide.middleware.js
-- tide.load-components.js
-- tide.page-types.js
+To apply custom work, you need to have `tide` dir in your Nuxt project root.
+We recommend you to create modules to modularize your custom work.

+Please check the docs for creating custom Tide module https://github.com/dpc-sdp/ripple/tree/develop/examples/basic-examples/tide/modules/README.md.

 ### Custom theming